American School Health Association

 ASHA's first NACI webinar—Asthma Control: Are You Doing YOUR Part?
 An Update for School Nurses in School-based Asthma Management—educated school nurses on the role of evidence-based asthma guidelines, advances in school-based asthma management, and techniques for overcoming barriers to controlling asthma in the school setting.
 One of the three presenters, Lani S. M. Wheeler, M.D., discussed the National Asthma Education and Prevention Program's (NAEPP) six priority messages for putting asthma guidelines into practice and how school nurses can apply each message in the school setting.

-ASHA's follow-up NACI webinar—Asthma Control Part 2: Asthma Action Plans for School Nurses—focused on how to implement and evaluate student asthma action plans.
+ASHA's follow-up NACI webinar—Asthma Control Part 2: Asthma Action Plans for School Nurse—focused on how to implement and evaluate student asthma action plans.
 It included a link to the NAEPP's Is the Asthma Action Plan Working?
 A Tool for School Nurse Assessment, which helps school nurses identify signs that that a student's asthma is not well controlled.
 It also links to an updated version of the NAEPP's Management of Asthma Exacerbations: School Treatment Suggested Emergency Nursing Protocol for Students with Asthma Who Don't Have a Personal Asthma Action Plan.

 In addition to its online asthma management series, ASHA developed an Asthma Resource Portal with links to trainings, tools, and materials that support the management of asthma in school settings.
 The portal also provides information about related asthma training programs, ASHA's "GIP Messages for Schools" tip sheet, and links to additional NAEPP resources for schools.